 KO: I’m never happy about my surroundings, though I don’t blame it on others.
 There are many aspects I like about London and it’s the same here in Tokyo.
 Parts of the job are easier solely because I’m a local and I speak the language however, I lose this advantage of being a foreigner or an outsider.
 It depends on how you position yourself, in order to be in that position there’s a certain set of knowledge and experience required, creating your own field of expertise, it’s part of a learning process as well as a giving process – you take something and you give right?

-At a certain point, if you stay still for too long and became persistent in holding onto that position, you exhaust yourself and have no more to give so to speak, you become sort of expired and people would know that, you can only pretend to an extent, like you know what’s going on in your own crashing world, that you just come back from New York and all, I think it’s important that we don’t play a game like that, to conclude, yes we should all go out and learn new things and be happy!
+At a certain point, if you stay still for too long and become persistent in holding onto that position, you exhaust yourself and have no more to give so to speak, you become sort of expired and people would know that, you can only pretend to an extent, like you know what’s going on in your own crashing world, that you just come back from New York and all, I think it’s important that we don’t play a game like that, to conclude, yes we should all go out and learn new things and be happy!

 AW: ‘Happiness’, I’m glad to hear that you are now more appreciative of your life.